Tarrke/factorio-clock/README.md

 ### Version 16.0.2

 * add chronometer button
-* The Chronometer can be disabled with an option
+* The Chronometer can be shown/hidden with a hot key

 ### Future and Ideas